 QAOA

-Similar to VQE, QAOA in Divi operates in multiple modes: a single-instance mode, a graph partitioning mode, and a QUBO partitioning mode.
+Similar to VQE, QAOA in Divi operates in multiple modes: a single-instance mode and a partitioning mode.
 The single-instance mode can be used to find a solution to a single graph-based or QUBO-based optimization problem.
-The partitioning modes are more specialized, focusing on solving larger, less tractable problems through a divide-and-conquer approach.
+The partitioning mode is more specialized, focusing on solving larger, less tractable problems through a divide-and-conquer approach.

 Single-instance QAOA